proyIntegrador/tour-of-hero-cli/README.md

 ##Commit2:
 Master/Detail of tour-of-heroes tutorial, creating an interactive list of heroes with css styles
 ##Commit3:
-Multiple Coponents of tour-of-heroes tutorial, organizing our code into separate components to gain reusability.
+Multiple Components of tour-of-heroes tutorial, organizing our code into separate components to gain reusability.
+##Commit4:
+Services of tour-of-heroes tutorial, implementation of a service class to provide a list of heroes, it can be shared by many components

 # TourOfHeroes